Winton Woods High School

 Winton Woods High School is a public high school located in Forest Park, just north of Cincinnati, Ohio, United States.
 It is the only high school in the Winton Woods City School District.
 Winton Woods High School serves about 1,560 students from Village of Greenhills, the City of Forest Park, and parts of Springfield Township.

 History

 Winton Woods High School opened during the 1991–92 academic year, after the merging of the district's two former high schools, Greenhills High School and Forest Park High School.
-Winton Woods High School meets in the building that used to house Forest Park High School.
+Winton Woods High School is housed in the Winton Woods North Campus, a facility serving grades 7–12 that opened in 2021 and replaced the former building, which housed Forest Park High School until 1991 and Winton Woods High School from 1991 to 2021.